appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 #### Update mode (single row)

-**Single row** - Cells can be edited within a single row at a time, and saved using the Save/Discard column buttons that have been configured to run a query to submit a single row to a datasource.
+> **Single row** - Cells can be edited within a single row at a time, and then saved using the Save/Discard column buttons.
 While a row has pending edits, the user isn't allowed to begin editing other rows.
+Be sure to configure the Save/Discard buttons' **onSave** event to run a query that updates the table's datasource.

 When one or more columns of a table are **Editable** in Single row mode, a new table column is injected called `Save/Discard`.
 This new column contains a Save button and a Discard button, which execute the table's **onSave** and **onDiscard** events when clicked.
 Style options for these buttons are available in the `Save/Discard` column's settings in the Table widget's properties pane.